ywave620/mult-version-smart-ptr/README.md

   }()
 }

-// Delete() of the shared resource will be automatically called when all 10 goroutines is done using it
+// Delete() of any shared resource will be automatically called when all 10+1 goroutines is done using it
 ```

 ## Acknowledgement